 Identify the nouns that go with the articles, a and an.
 Instruct kids to read the words aloud and identify their initial sounds.
 The article 'an' goes before words with initial vowel sounds while consonant sounds take the article 'a'.

 Repetition allows the concept to sink into the minds of kids easily.
-Children are expected to read the sentences and spot the definite and indefinite articles and circle them.
+Children in 1st grade and 2nd grade are expected to read the sentences and spot the definite and indefinite articles and circle them.